10 Ways to Overcome Small Business Failure and Thrive in Hard Times

 Adopt a Forward-Thinking Attitude

-Think ahead.
+Even if you've already started your business, you can still look ahead.
 What outcomes do you want for your business?
 Where would you like the company to be in the coming months and years?

 To help you decide, your vision could include: